AndiH/CUDA-Hough-Transform/README.md

 * Hough transform (on GPU)
 * histogram calculation (on GPU)

-The first two bullet points are directly done in `houghtransform.cu`, the last bullet point (with some super features) is done by the class `AhTwoArraysToMatrix`.
+The first two bullet points are done in class `AhHoughTransformation`, the last bullet point (with some super features) is done by the class `AhTwoArraysToMatrix`.
 A Makefile is provided.
 See the descriptions below.
 Especially the last two lines.

 I'm using **[Thrust](http://thrust.github.com/)**, **[cusp](https://code.google.com/p/cusp-library/)**, and **[ROOT](http://root.cern.ch/)**.

 Let's look into the files and some highlights.

+***Note**: The description below refers to a prior version of the code, where the Hough Transformation has not been extracted to a single class.
+Though this is not correct, the general notes are the same.
+Will change this description here later.*

 ## Conformal Map & Hough Transform on GPU — `houghtransform.cu`
 Unfortunately not a class yet.
 But will be in some future time.